Skip to main content

 Michelle Yorston

-I enjoy leading the on-going development of our clinical services, engaging in research, staying current with international developments and drawing on our experiences gained within a New Zealand context.
-My passion is combining the best models with pragmatic approaches that give clients hope and confidence for a positive future.
+I enjoy staying current with international developments and drawing on our experiences gained within a New Zealand context to strengthen and enhance the services we provide.
+My passion is combining the best clinical models with pragmatic approaches that give clients hope and confidence for a positive future.

 I am a registered counsellor (NZ Association of Counsellors) and worked in healthcare and social services before joining Safe Network in 2010.